liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 ## Summary

-We've covered a lot of ground in this chapter.
-We showed you how to map out your data model as entities to use in services.
-We used Service Builder and Liferay IDE's powerful editing modes to create services, relate service entities, and generate our implementation stubs.
-We implemented our business logic and re-ran Service Builder to generate the corresponding interfaces.
-We found out that integrating our own SQL queries in our services was easy and that model hints enable us to specify service entity data limitations and to make entity display customizations.
-We also briefly discussed remote services but we merely scratched the surface of this topic.
+You've covered a lot of ground in this chapter.
+You learned how to map out your data model as entities to use in services.
+You used Service Builder and Liferay IDE's powerful editing modes to create services, relate service entities, and generate your implementation stubs.
+You implemented business logic and re-ran Service Builder to generate the corresponding interfaces.
+You found out that integrating your own SQL queries in your services was easy and that model hints enable you to specify service entity data limitations and to make entity display customizations.
+You also briefly implemented remote services but you merely scratched the surface of this topic.

-In the next chapter, we'll show you how to find and invoke other remote Liferay services.
-We'll take an in-depth look at Liferay's service security layer.
-And last but not least, we'll dive deep into SOAP web services and JSON web services.
+In the next chapter, you'll learn how to find and invoke other remote Liferay services.
+You'll have an in-depth look at Liferay's service security layer.
+And last but not least, you'll dive deep into SOAP web services and JSON web services.
 So hold on tight, you're about to get served a big helping of Liferay services.